alephium/www/src/content/news/Builders-Highlights-1-Sezame-Wallet-ddb4aeb61881/index.md

 ### What tech stack did you use in your project?
 What did you consider when choosing the right tech stack for your project?

 We used React native for our mobile app.
-We made this choice mainly because there was an <a href="https://github.com/alephium/alephium-web3" class="markup--anchor markup--p-anchor" data-href="https://github.com/alephium/alephium-web3" rel="noopener" target="_blank">Alephium SDK</a> on node.js.
+We made this choice mainly because there was an <a href="https://github.com/alephium/alephium-web3" data-href="https://github.com/alephium/alephium-web3">Alephium SDK</a> on node.js.

 ### What features are you most proud of?